Last Updated on April 22, 2021 by Janet Frost

 Sometimes called Globe Mallow or Apricot Mallow these delicate spherical blooms are some of my favorites.
 An interesting fact is that the tiny leaf hairs on the globe mallow are an eye irritant, they are sometimes called sore-eye poppies or pink-eye poppies.
 These hairs discourage herbivores from eating the plant.

 Scorpionweed, Popcorn flower, Fiddleneck

-Chia, I love these purple globes, they popped up randomly in the desert like botanical cell towers.
+Chia, I love these purple globes, they pop up randomly in the desert like botanical cell towers.
 Chia was of great importance to Native Americans of the Southwest.
-The parched seeds were ground to make the staple flour, pinole.
+The parched seeds were ground to make their staple flour, pinole.
 Indians also placed the seeds in water to make mucilaginous poultices and beverages.
 Today Chia is still sold as a pudding thickener and great source of fiber.

-Desert Flowers come in every color and size
+Arizona Desert Wildflowers come in every color and size

 There are so many I can’t begin to cover them all.
 Here are a few more examples:

 The desert flora provides a continuous show of shapes and colors.
 As one species starts to fade the next is reaching its glory.
 This spectacle includes the trees and shrubs.